 2 Get instantly acquainted with Vail's swanky nightlife with a cocktail at Matsuhisa, owned by celebrity chef Nobu Matsuhisa.
 Choose seats at the bar at the back of the sleek, modern restaurant, where you'll face soaring two-story high windows showcasing Vail Mountain in all its sunset splendor.
 Order the Matsutini, Nobu's creative interpretation of a martini made with exotic fruits and soju—a distilled Korean beverage similar to vodka.

 3 From Matsuhisa, it's a four-minute walk though the Village to Sweet Basil, Vail's best—and arguably most romantic—restaurant.
-The vibe is traditional with dim lighting, white linens, and intimate tables for two, calling to mind an era when a man always pulled out a lady's chair.
-But the contemporary American-style cuisine is anything but old-fashioned; Executive Chef Paul Anders is known for his creative—and at times, daring—combinations of the freshest seasonal ingredients.
+The vibe is traditional, with dim lighting, white linens, and intimate tables for two, calling to mind an era when a man always pulled out a lady's chair.
+But the contemporary American-style cuisine is anything but old-fashioned.
+Executive chef Paul Anders is known for his creative—and at times, daring—combinations of the freshest seasonal ingredients.
 A new outdoor patio opens up the restaurant to even better mountain views and a more visceral connection to Gore Creek.

-2 Before driving back to the Vail, head a bit further west for lunch at the Wolcott Yacht Club.
-The shabby-chic establishment alongside the Eagle River is a popular haunt for kayakers and rafters, and a revitalizing contrast to the glitz of Vail Village.
+2 Before driving back to the Vail, head a bit farther west for lunch at the Wolcott Yacht Club.
+The shabby-chic establishment alongside the Eagle River is a popular haunt for kayakers and rafters and a revitalizing contrast to the glitz of Vail Village.
 Get a table outside on the patio and enjoy the fresh air, live music, and eclectic local ambiance.
 Dishes are served tapas-style, with the fish tacos leading the lunch menu.

 3 Make your way back to the Village and hit the cobblestone for some top-notch shopping and browsing.
 The Golden Bear has become a symbol of Vail, quite literally.
 The boutique's golden bear pendant (on necklaces, earrings, bracelets, and rings) is recognizable worldwide.
 Gorsuch is a village shopping landmark, selling an unmistakably Vail combination of luxury clothing (think cashmere and buffalo hide) and high-end ski resort wear.
-New retail hotspots in the village include Perch and Luca Bruno, both locally owned and operated.
+Retail hotspots in the village include Perch and Luca Bruno, both locally owned and operated.

 5 No afternoon in the village is complete without a stop at the Colorado Ski and Snowboard Museum and Hall of Fame.
-Even if you're not a skier, the exhibits on the history of the Vail Valley and the 10th Mountain Division (the famed ski troopers of World War II), are worth a walk-through.
+Even if you're not a skier, the exhibits on the history of the Vail Valley and the 10th Mountain Division (the famed ski troopers of World War II) are worth a walk-through.
 And the price is right—it's free.

 1 Brunch is an adventure at the Game Creek Restaurant, a Bavarian-style chalet perched 2,000 feet above the village.
-You can get there by foot (four miles up Vail Mountain on the Berry Picker Trail), or by riding the Eagle Bahn gondola up from Lionshead Village, then taking the restaurant's four-wheel drive shuttle the final half-mile.
+You can get there by foot (four miles up Vail Mountain on the Berry Picker Trail) or by riding the Eagle Bahn gondola up from Lionshead Village, then taking the restaurant's four-wheel drive shuttle the final half-mile.
 Reservations are required.

 2 Walk off lunch at the Vail Farmer's Market and Art Show, which takes over Vail Village every Sunday from mid-June to late-September.
 In addition to the dizzying array of booths jam-packed with locally grown produce, fresh-baked goods, and specialty food items, you'll find dozens of local artists' stands.
 Browse their unique wares—everything from custom dog bowls to antique jewelry—while listening to live music.